ma-ji/amgps/_pages/test_qual.md

 # Expected deliverables:

-## 1. Research design report
+## 1. Research design (10% points)

-1.1 Statements of specific research questions.
+1.1 Statements of specific testable research questions.
 1.2 Major concepts and supporting literature.
-1.3 Sampling strategy for interview.
+1.3 Sampling strategy for interview or focus-group.

-## 2. Interview

-2.1 Interview outline.
-2.2 Framework of interview.
+1.4 Framework of interview.
-2.3 Detailed interview questions.
-2.4 Coding plan.

-## 3. Timeline

-Assuming you are about to conclude your study by May 2023.
+1.5 Timeline: Assuming you are about to conclude your study by Dec xxx 2022.
 What should be your timetable?

+## 2. Interview (20% points)

+2.1 Interview outline and detailed questions.
+2.2 Implement the interview with classmates.
+2.3 Code the sample transcription.

+## 3. Discussion

+xxx (reflection on: research content and research design).